 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Chase cards are incredibly popular for a multitude of reasons.
-You can get outsized value when you transfer points from cards like the Chase Sapphire Preferred® Card (Rates & Fees) or Chase Sapphire Reserve® (Rates & Fees) to Chase's 14 transfer partners.
-Chase also has a slew of co-branded cards with big names like United, Southwest, Hyatt, and Marriott, to name a few.
+You can get outsized value when you transfer points to Chase's 14 transfer partners.
+Chase also has a slew of co-branded cards with big names like United, Southwest, and Hyatt, to name a few.
 While Chase shines with these personal cards, small business owners should look to the Ink Business suite of credit cards.

 Comparing Chase Business Credit Cards